 In addition, we understand contractors inside and out, so you can rest assured they’ll be well looked after.
 Parasol provides recruiter support and we’re here for you all the way.

-If you’d like more information on AWR, or to contact a member of our agency team, please call 01925 644423 or email firstname.lastname@example.org.
+If you’d like more information on AWR, please request a callback and a member of our team will be in touch.